nirajpoudel/Phishing-with-Social-Engineering/README.md

 ### How to use it?

-Before diving into this you must have a python3 installed in your system.
+Before diving into this you must have a <a href="https://www.python.org/">python3</a> installed in your system.
 If you want to bring it to the internet you must have ngrok installed in the system.

 Step 1: Download `requirements.txt` file.